 Two people whose faces I see

 In these polarized times, I think often of two people who helped make me who I am—my father and his father.
 My grandfather was a pacifist.
-Woodrow Wilson’s 1916 reelection campaign slogan was, “He kept us out of war.”
-Even so, when he did lead the United States into WWI his vigorous propaganda campaign encouraged (or bullied) every able-bodied man to enlist in the military.
-Between the government propaganda and the social pressure that sometimes erupted in violence, it was extremely difficult for anyone to refuse.
+Woodrow Wilson’s 1916 reelection slogan was, “He kept us out of war.”
+But when he did lead the United States into WWI his propaganda campaign encouraged (or bullied) every able-bodied man to enlist in the military.
+Between the government propaganda and the social pressure that sometimes erupted in violence, it was extremely difficult to refuse—especially if you had a German surname.
 Still, my grandfather became a conscientious objector.
 Rather than take up arms, he joined the Red Cross, driving an ambulance in France.

 Several decades later, my father became a naval officer, serving aboard an aircraft carrier during the Korean War.
 However, despite their strong but conflicting beliefs, father and son maintained a close relationship.
 How did they manage that?